 In fact, playing with food is one of the ways children develop their fine motor skills.
 Playing with unfamiliar foods can help children become more open to tasting these new foods.

 Exploring the shape, colour and texture of food also helps children learn about their world.
 For example, here are just some of the amazing things your child might learn by playing with food:

 If you can understand why your child is playing with food and have a laugh about it, it might make accidents and messes easier to bear.

 Most young children squish food in their hands, throw food and bowls onto the floor, deliberately dribble with their mouths full, or refuse to eat.
 Here are some ideas to help you cut down on mealtime mess – and make it less stressful.

-Praise your child’s efforts when she eats something without creating a big mess.
-It’s best to tell your child exactly what she did well – for example, ‘Ashraf, I love the way you popped that banana straight into your mouth’.
+Praise your child’s efforts when he eats something without creating a big mess.
+It’s best to tell your child exactly what he did well – for example, ‘Ashraf, I love the way you popped that banana straight into your mouth’.